 Community Development Block Grant- Disaster Recovery

 The U.S. Department of Housing and Urban Development (HUD) has allocated $19.9 million to help the City of Columbia recover from the October 2015 flood.
 The Community Development Block Grant – Disaster Recovery (CDBG-DR) program governs how these funds can be used.
 These funds will be managed by the City of Columbia’s Community Development Department.

 HUD requires that the City of Columbia complete an Action Plan for CDBG-DR funds that will describe programs and best uses of funds to assist those impacted by the flood and help meet “unmet needs” to further assist the community in its recovery in the following areas: housing, economic development, infrastructure and acquisition.

-The Final Action Plan was submitted to HUD on September 20, 2016
+The Initial Action Plan was submitted to HUD on September 20, 2016

 HUD review period closes no later than 60 days after the DRAFT Action Plan was submitted November 19, 2016.